Dutch Art I

 The book begins by examining the question of whether such a community or tradition as the "Delft School" ever existed and by reviewing earlier opinions on the matter.
 The second chapter is devoted to Fabritius's small townscape A View in Delft, its reconstruction as an illusionistic image originally mounted in a perspective box, and the painting's significance in the narrow and in the broadest sense.
 In the third chapter, Leidtke focuses on a specialized genre in Delft—views of actual church interiors—and offers another explanation of how naturalistic paintings, even those that carefully record existing sites, inevitably depend upon pictorial precedents.
 The fourth chapter on De Hooch and the "South Holland" tradition of genre painting prepares the way for the fifth, a look at Vermeer's early work.
 In the final chapter, the author considers Vermeer's work as a mature artist, one who has completely mastered his means.

 This beautiful book is an intensive and visually enchanting examination of nineteen flower and still life masterpieces from museums aroun the world.
 This book was written in conjuction with the show presented at the Rijksmuseum, June through September of l999.
-Art lovers, artists, scholars, conservators and laymen will enjoy this journey back to the 17th- and 18th-century workshops of such artistic giants as Jan Brueghel, Jan Davidsz de Heem, Rachel Ruysch, Jan Van Huysum and more.
+Art lovers, artists, scholars, conservators and laymen will enjoy this journey back to the seventeenth- and eighteenth-century workshops of such artistic giants as Jan Brueghel, Jan Davidsz de Heem, Rachel Ruysch, Jan Van Huysum and more.
 Historical backgrounds of fifteen painters are featured along with technical information on supports (canvas, wood or copper), imprimaturas, under drawings, mediums, and paints.
 Beautiful color plates, artistic techniques, and scientific knowledge are shared.

 A spectacular exhibition at the Museum Boijmans Van Beuningen in 1999 and a copiously illustrated catalogue will present the other face of the Golden Age: the painters of Dutch Classicism.
 The catalogue examines every facet of Dutch Classicism.
-Attention is paid to the relationship of Dutch Classicism to 17th-century architecture and literature.
+Attention is paid to the relationship of Dutch Classicism to seventeenth-century architecture and literature.
 The publication contains three introductory essays: Albert Blankert on classicist painting, its context and meaning; Koen Ottenheym on architecture; and Arie Jan Gelderblom on classicist tendencies in poetry and literature.
 Then 68 paintings are shown and discussed by Albert Blankert, Nathalie Dufais, Jeroen Giltaij, Friso Lammertse, Melanie Mathijsen, Lawrence W. Nichols, Peter C. Sutton, Irene van Thiel-Stroman, Christiaan Vogelaar and others.
 These 68 entries include an extensive list of sources, biographies, history, bibliography, connections to other works of art and other disciplines, explanations of the contents (mythology), etc. The book includes an extensive bibliography and index.

-In The Group Portraiture of Holland, art historian Alois Riegl (1858-1905) argues that the artists of 16th- and 17th-century Holland radically altered the beholders relationship to works of art.
+In The Group Portraiture of Holland, art historian Alois Riegl (1858–1905) argues that the artists of sixteenth- and seventeenth-century Holland radically altered the beholders relationship to works of art.
 Group portraits by artists such as Rembrandt and Frans Halls reflect an egalitarian viewpoint not found in the more hierarchically structured Italian works of the same period.
 First published in 1902 and here in English for the first time, the book opened up areas of inquiry that continue to engage scholars today.

 This text explores the aspects of a truly creative period in Dutch art when sureness of instinct and quality of performance held a safe balance.
 The work of the great masters and their impact on others are analyzed and set in the context of a period of re-establishment in many areas of life.

-This is the first survey of the diverse critical understandings of 17th-century Dutch art from its origins to the present.
+This is the first survey of the diverse critical understandings of seventeenth-century Dutch art from its origins to the present.
 Appreciated in the eighteenth century by amateurs and collectors, Dutch art during the Romantic age became a focus of ideological interest.
 From the late 19th century onward, it developed into a subject of scholarly research, indeed one of the foundational fields of art history in the modern era.
 This study provides insight into the various artistic, literary, political, and philosophical approaches that Dutch painting has inspired over the ages.

-Despite the active tradition of scholarship on Dutch painting of the 17th century, scholars continue to grapple with the problem of how the strikingly realistic characteristics of art from this period can be reconciled with its possible meanings.
+Despite the active tradition of scholarship on Dutch painting of the seventeenth century, scholars continue to grapple with the problem of how the strikingly realistic characteristics of art from this period can be reconciled with its possible meanings.
 With the advent of new methodologies, these debates have gained momentum in the past decade.
 Looking at 17th-Century Dutch Art, which includes classic essays as well as contributions especially written for this volume, provides a timely survey of the principal interpretative methods and debates, from their origins in the 1960s to current manifestations, while suggesting potential avenues of inquiry for the future.
 The book offers fascinating insights into the meaning of Dutch art in its original cultural context as well as into the world of scholarship that it has inspired.

-During the 17th century, the Netherlands—a small country with just two million inhabitants and virtually no natural resources—enjoyed a "Golden Age" of economic success, world power, and tremendous artistic output.
+During the seventeenth century, the Netherlands—a small country with just two million inhabitants and virtually no natural resources—enjoyed a "Golden Age" of economic success, world power, and tremendous artistic output.
 In this book North examines the Dutch Golden Age, when Dutch society boasted Europe's greatest number of cities and highest literacy rate, unusually large numbers of publicly and privately owned art works, religious tolerance, and a highly structured and wide-ranging social network.

 by Mariet Westermann